lithops-cloud/lithops/README.md

 </table>

-You can find more Lithops usage code examples in the [examples](/examples) folder.
+You can find more usage examples in the [examples](/examples) folder.

 ## Execution Modes

-Lithops is shipped with 3 different execution modes.
-The execution mode allows you to decide where the functions are executed.
+Lithops is shipped with 3 different modes of execution.
+The execution mode allows you to decide where and how the functions are executed.

 <table>
 <tr>